 The basic objects of study in algebraic geometry are varieties (sets of solutions to systems of polynomial equations) and rational maps between them.
 The course will give a general overview of the subject, with particular focus on curves.
-We will introduce projective space, conics, Hilbert’s nullstellensatz, the Hilbert basis theorem, Groebner bases, the Zariski topology, irreducibility, dimension.
-Applications in geometry may include elliptic curves, Bezout’s theorem, Riemann-Roch theory, resolution of singularities.
+We will introduce projective space, conics, Hilbert’s nullstellensatz, the Hilbert basis theorem, Groebner bases, the Zariski topology, irreducibility and dimension.
+Applications in geometry may include elliptic curves, Bezout’s theorem, Riemann-Roch theory and resolution of singularities.
 The majority of the course will be developing tools in commutative algebra (both theoretical and computational), but there will also be geometrical examples and motivations.

 The course is suitable for students who intend to pursue advanced study in a wide range of areas in pure mathematics, especially number theory, algebra, geometry or topology.

 |Capability 1:||Disciplinary Knowledge and Practice|

 |Capability 4:||Communication and Engagement|